JapneetSinghh/Git-Essentials-/Github_Udemy.md

 This will **remove the commit** but keep the files staged.

-# Git Revert: Undoing Commits Safely
+# Ch 20: Git Revert: Undoing Commits Safely

 ## **What is `git revert`?**
 `git revert` is a **safe way to undo a commit** by creating a **new commit that reverses changes** from a previous commit.
 Unlike `git reset`, it **does not remove commits from history**, making it ideal for **team collaboration** and shared repositories.